posmlab/lamsa-template-model/docs/README.md

                 eval([varargin_param_names{i} '=varargin_default_values{i};'])
             end
   ```

-Now go to the modeling section of the constructor to include edits to relevant equations.
-In this case, the yL values dramatically change.
-Then check that the equations setting the final values of the object attributes are still valid.
+Now, let's go to the modeling section of the constructor to edit relevant equations.
+In this case, the yL, yL_prime, and yL_doubleprime equations dramatically change.
+Then let's check that the equations setting the final values of the object attributes are still valid.
 ```matlab
  % model
             max_width = parabola_width + runway_length;